 - Enter the ending date and balance from your bank statement.

-- Check off all of the checks that have cleared your bank and recorded on your bank statement.
+- Check off all the checks that have cleared your bank and recorded on your bank statement.

-- Check off all of the deposits that have cleared your bank and are listed on your bank statement.
+- Check off all the deposits that have cleared your bank and are listed on your bank statement.

 - If you haven’t done it already, click the “finish later” button and record the bank charge or interest in your accounting data.
 Some software has a place to do this when you enter the ending date and balance from your statement.